rticommunity/connextdds-py/docs/source/reader.rst

 ------------

-When data is available, the :meth:`DataReader.read_data` and :meth:`DataReader.take_data` method return a collection of data samples of the type specified in the *Topic*. (``take_data`` removes the data from the reader, and ``read_data`` keeps it so it can be accessed again.)
+When data is available, the :meth:`DataReader.read_data` and :meth:`DataReader.take_data` methods return a collection of data samples of the type specified in the *Topic*. (``take_data`` removes the data from the reader, and ``read_data`` keeps it so it can be accessed again.)